Frequently Asked Questions

 Please see the School of Graduate and Postdoctoral Studies Student Finances page for details regarding graduate student scholarships.

-How and when will I be paid for my Graduate Research Assistantship or Research Assistantship?
+How and when will I be paid my Graduate Fellowship or Graduate Student Assistantship (GSA) funds?

-Graduate Research Assistantships and Research Assistantships are processed through Western Human Resources.
+Graduate Student Assistantships (i.e., Research Assistant roles) are processed through Western Human Resources.
 All employees receive a monthly pay on the second last business day of the month.
 If you have set up direct deposit in the MyHR system, your pay will automatically deposit into the specified bank account.
 Otherwise, a cheque will be issued on the following Friday and mailed to your home address on file.

 How and when will I receive my CIHR, NSERC, OGS, QEIIGSST, or Western Graduate Research Scholarship funds?